swiftlang/swift-evolution/process.md

 ## Review announcement

-When a proposal enters review, an email using the following template will be sent to the swift-evolution-announce and swift-evolution mailing lists:
+When a proposal enters review, an email using the following template will be sent to the swift-evolution mailing list and BCC'd to the swift-evolution-announce mailing list:

 ---